artsmia/collection-info/_departments/photography.md

 ---
-name: Photography & New Media
+name: Photography and New Media
 slug: photography
 curators:
 - david-little